How to Eat Pizza Like an Italian

 A Local’s Take On the Best Pizza in Naples

 Bethany took this advice to heart even though the Amalfi Coast and Naples was the last stop on our trip.
-Every day when we sat down at a restaurant to eat, I’d try to temp her with ordering pizza and she would refuse based on Dario’s instructions.
-I was quite impressed with her resolve; I on the other hand didn’t really have a great of resolve.
+Every day when we sat down at a restaurant to eat, I’d try to tempt her with ordering pizza and she would refuse based on Dario’s instructions.
+I was quite impressed with her resolve; I on the other hand didn’t really have a great resolve.

 Going to Naples to Eat Pizza?
 Here’s More Things You Need to Know!